Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

-This bound is satisfied in the brown hatched regions in Figure~\ref{Fig:Reheating} where the leptogenesis is available.
-Assuming $\lambda$ and $\xi$ are determined by the inflation phenomena and $v_\phi$ is a fixed parameter in our analysis, \eqref{eq:leptoy} gives a upper bound on the inflaton Yukawa coupling $y_i$.
-This is the phase space bound of the inflaton decay and does not strongly affect the model parameter constraints once the decay channel is open.
-These behaviors can be seen from the $y_i$ difference in Figure~\ref{Fig:Reheating}.
-Note that \eqref{eq:leptoy} (the brown hatched region) is necessarily stronger than \eqref{eq:reheaty} (the brown region) since the latter is the vanishing limit of the phase space.
-For a fixed $y_i$, \eqref{eq:leptoy} gives the bound on $\xi$, almost independently of $m_\chi$.
-Taking a rough relation $\lambda\propto\xi^2$ obtained from the power spectrum in mind, a lower (upper) bound on $\xi$ for small (large) value of $\xi$ can be derived from \eqref{eq:leptoy}, which corresponds to the horizontal brown-hatched bands in the $(m_\chi,\xi)$ plane.
+This bound is satisfied in the brown hatched regions of Figure~\ref{fig:LGyukawa}, where the leptogenesis can successfully take place.
+Assuming that $\lambda$ and $\xi$ are determined by the inflation dynamics and $v_\phi$ is treated as a fixed parameter in our analysis, the condition \eqref{eq:leptoy} provides an upper bound on the inflaton Yukawa coupling $y_i$.
+This represents the phase-space constraint of the inflaton decay and does not strongly affect the allowed parameter space once the decay channel is kinematically open.
+These behaviors can be seen from the variation of $y_i$ in Figure~\ref{fig:LGyukawa}.
+It should be noted that the condition \eqref{eq:leptoy} (corresponding to the brown hatched region) is necessarily stronger than \eqref{eq:reheaty} (the blue region), since the latter corresponds to the vanishing limit of the phase space.
+For a fixed $y_i$, the condition \eqref{eq:leptoy} determines the bound on $\xi$ almost independently of $m_\chi$.
+Considering again the approximate relation $\lambda \propto \xi^2$ inferred from the power spectrum, one can derive a lower (upper) bound on $\xi$ for small (large) values of $\xi$, which corresponds to the horizontal brown-hatched bands in the $(m_\chi,\xi)$ plane.

-We finally comment on several other possibilities of reheating in the present inflation model.
-In the pink region of Figure~\ref{Fig:Reheating}, the inflaton decay to heavy $N_i$ is forbidden and the main decay mode to the SM sector would be a top quark pair.
-The reheating only with this mode gives a roughly estimated temperature $T_R\sim10^{-14}\lambda^{1/4}v_\phi^{1/2}(m_{\nu_i}/\text{eV})^2$, which is suppressed by large $N_i$ masses and becomes around $\mathcal{O}(\text{MeV})$ to $\mathcal{O}(\text{GeV})$ for the parameters in the pink regions.
-This temperature is just before the big bang nucleosynthesis, but would need to be improved, e.g., for the leptogenesis being successful.
-As another possibility, the inflaton can also interact with the scalar sector through the Higgs portal coupling, inflaton potential terms, etc. While we do not consider this type of reheating process in this paper, it would be interesting to examine it in connection with the inflaton shift to the non-trivial vacuum, and will be left for future work.
+Finally, we comment on several other possible reheating mechanisms in the present inflation model.
+In the gray region of Figure~\ref{fig:LGyukawa}, the inflaton decay into heavy $N_i$ is forbidden, and the main decay mode to the SM sector may be the top-quark pair channel.
+The reheating through this mode alone yields an approximate temperature $T_R \sim 10^{-14}\lambda^{1/4}v_\phi^{1/2} (m_{\nu_i}/\text{eV})^2$, which is suppressed by the large $N_i$ masses and typically falls within $\mathcal{O}(\text{MeV})$–$\mathcal{O}(\text{GeV})$ for the parameters in the gray regions.
+Such a temperature is just before the big bang nucleosynthesis but would need to be enhanced, for instance, to achieve successful leptogenesis.
+As an alternative possibility, the inflaton may also interact with the scalar sector through the Higgs-portal coupling, inflaton potential mixings, or other related terms.
+While this type of reheating process is beyond the scope of the present work, it would be interesting to explore it in connection with the inflaton shift toward the non-trivial vacuum, and we leave this topic for future investigation.